Nursing Compact States 2023 | Nursing Licensure Compact (NLC)

 Benefits to Being a Nurse in a Compact State

-Being a nurse in a compact state allows for a variety of benefits, including job opportunities, financial benefits, and the ability to practice telehealth.
+Being a nurse in an NLC state has many benefits, including job opportunities, financial benefits, and the ability to practice telehealth nursing.

-- More Opportunities: Nurses in NLC states can take advantage of finding work in another state in the NLC with very little paperwork.
+- More Opportunities: Nurses in Compact states can take advantage of finding work in another state in the NLC with very little paperwork.

 - Saves Money: A nurse with an NLC license in their home state doesn't have to pay any license renewal fees.
 If they relocate, they just have to pay for a new license once and don't have to pay more fees unless they move again.

 - Telehealth: The boom of remote telehealth is a huge factor in the healthcare industry right now.
-Nurses in a compact RN license state can give telehealth care to patients from other states with ease.
+Nurses in an NLC state can give telehealth care to patients from other states with ease.
 This helps patients who need specialized telehealth services and allows nurses to do that easily.

-State and Patient Benefits to the Nursing Licensure Compact
+State and Patient Benefits to the Nurse Licensure Compact

 The flexibility for nurses to fill patient needs beyond state lines has increased healthcare opportunities for patients living in nursing compact states.
 As seen from the COVID-19 pandemic, this collaboration aids in disaster preparedness, cross-state cooperation, and greater access to care across the nation.

-- Availability of Nurses: Rural and remote areas in compact nursing license states have access to a greater number of nurses that can provide care if needed.
+- Availability of Nurses: Rural and remote areas in compact nursing license states have access to a greater number of nurses who can provide care if needed.

 - Disaster Preparedness: Like the COVID-19 pandemic, a compact state can send the appropriate amount of nurses to areas that need them the most.
 A state going through a natural disaster, virus outbreak, or other unpredictable circumstances will need more nurses to help with the number of people who need care.